The Petrasek Family

 Together, they competed at the PVDA Young Rider championships several years in a row and went to Pony Club Nationals for dressage in 2001.
 At this point, Robin felt like she needed a horse to move up on.
 She had a 2 year old QH mare named Nicki that she had in training who didn’t seem like she was going to amount to much.
 How wrong were we!
 Nicki went on to become the Novice level Horse of the Year.
 They attended American Eventing Championships at the Novice level in 2005.
 Robin has also taken two other horses through Training Level eventing and had a great deal of success, even schooling one through Intermediate.
-She qualified for Pony Club Nationals for First Level dressage in Kentucky in 2004 and for Show Jumping in 2005.
+She qualified for Pony Club Nationals for First Level dressage in Kentucky in 2004 and for Show Jumping and Eventing in 2005.
 She graduated as an H level Pony Clubber.
-In 2004, her first homebred Hungarian Warmblood, Strider, was born who she currently competes First Level dressage and will be moving up to Second Level this year.
-This team loves supporting John’s Hopkins by attending PVDA’s Ride for Life show every year.
-She also choreographs her own Musical Freestyles which she competes with annually at Ride for Life and Dressage at Lexington.
+Over the years, Robin has bred, trained and showed several Hungarian Warmbloods – helping to rebuild this endangered breed.
+Currently she she is working with her first homebred Strider, a four year old – Farrah (Bazinga), three year old Sierra Mist and her new 2016 colt, Kion (Bangarang) – a Hungarian/Akel-Teke cross.
+Her recent new addition to the family is a talented Hanoverian named Brisk – they are currently competing fourth level and Prix St. Georges.
+Brisk and Robin have earned their bronze medal from the United States Dressage Federation and are accumulating scores for their silver medal from the USDF.
+Brisk and Robin recently came in 3rd at 3rd level musical and 3rd at 4th Level at BLM Dressage Championships in North Carolina.
+Robin loves supporting John’s Hopkins by attending PVDA’s Ride for Life show every year.
+She also performs Musical Freestyles which she competes with annually at Ride for Life and Dressage at Lexington.